The Complete List of Things to Do in Honolulu with Kids

 We got this shave ice at the Wiki Wiki Market at the Hilton Hawaiian Village

-When you’re visiting Hawaii, you have to try shaved ice!
-In our experience, it’s waaay better than shaved ice we’ve had at home.
+When you’re visiting Hawaii, you have to try shave ice!
+In our experience, the shave ice in Hawaii is way better than shave ice we’ve had at home.
 We ordered the rainbow shaved ice, and it was a big hit with our toddler!

 6. Waikiki Aquarium

 The Waikiki Aquarium has over a dozen exhibits showcasing local marine life.
-The aquarium is open from 9am to 4:30pm daily.
+The aquarium is open from 9am to 5pm daily.
 At the time of this writing, tickets were $12 for general adult admission.
-We didn’t get a chance to visit the aquarium this time, but we’re sure our toddler would have loved it!

 7. Dole Pineapple Plantation